 In regard to place/distribution, a digital product or service needs to assess the potential ‘reach’ the brand can achieved through a specific online platform, which leads marketers to ask themselves, ‘How many potential customers could my brand reach on which online platform?’ (cf. Hutchins and Rowe, 2012; cf. Statista, 2020).
 However, not only ‘general reach’ is essential, but also ‘relevant reach’, which refers to the number of users a brand can reach through a digital channel that belong to the relevant target audience as defined by demography, geography, geodemography, psychography, and behaviour (Pickton and Broderick, 2005; Funk et al., 2016).
 A contemporary example is streaming of movies, series, or sporting events.
 A study on this blog explored uses and gratifications of watching the Netflix/ESPN sports documentary «The Last Dance», a docuseries about Michael Jordan and the Chicago Bulls basketball team in the 1980s and 1990s.
 The study found that there are considerable differences in the strength of relationships between uses and gratifications, brand-user imagery fit, and intentions to watch a Chicago Bulls game among viewers of different streaming platforms.
 This then leads to the question of which platform is the most appropriate to place the product on in order to achieve the desired marketing goal (Mereu, 2020b).

 The traditional marketing mix includes the 4 Ps known as price, product, promotion, and place.
-Marketers needs to assess the role these 4 Ps play in relation to their products and services within a wider business environment (cf. Mullins et al., 2016)––an exercise that will be undertaken in a future article.
+Marketers need to assess the role these 4 Ps play in relation to their products and services within a wider business environment (cf. Mullins et al., 2016).
 In a nutshell: The price of a product or service should be defined in accordance with what a brand’s target audience is willing and able to pay with an appropriate margin on top of the floor price given by the costs of goods sold.
 The product (or service) is built upon the core benefits and augmented with tangible and intangible benefits, which aim at satisfying consumers’ needs and wants and distinguish the product from competitors’ products.
 The contemporary promotion component is now known as integrated marketing communications and seeks to achieve eight specific communication objectives through a variety of communication channels along the customer journey.
 Lastly, the place and distribution component of the marketing mix seeks to conveniently distribute a brand’s product or service through online and/or offline channels.
 The goal is to be as visible as possible and ensure the purchase of the product is as easy as possible for any consumer.